sbcs-informatics/sbcs-informatics.github.io/1_3_launching_a_job_on_apocrita.md

 #$ -V
 #$ -l h_rt=24:0:0    # Request 24 hour runtime
 #$ -l h_vmem=1G      # Request 1GB RAM
-./code               # Your code goes here
+./code                                            # Your code goes here /data/home/btw000/scripts/my_fave_script.sh       # It could be a separate script bwa mem -t 10 -p inref.fa infa.fastq > out.sam    # Or it could be a program installed on apocrita echo "Hello" > world.txt                          # Or just bash code to do whatever
 ```

 After you have written and saved the script you feed it to `qsub` as such